This Downeast Maine Hike Has Ocean Views + Abandoned Silver Mine

 A great way to experience most of the trail system is to summit using the Historic Trail.
 Once you get to the intersection of the Historic and Silver Mine Trails, below the summit, take the Summit Loop Trail.
 The Loop Trail is a gradual .3 mile hike to the summit.
 If you are hiking with children this trail is recommended.
 The Historic Trail continues .1 mile to the summit but is very steep and rocky.
 To return from the summit, take whichever trail you're comfortable with, the Historic Trail or Summit Loop Trail.
 At the intersection of the Silver Mine and Historic Trails, take the Silver Mine Trail.
 Not only will you see the remnants of the old silver mine, but it also features beautiful ocean views through the forest.

 - Portions of the trail can get very slippery, so watch your footing.

-- There's lots of steep, rocky sections of trail.
+- There are lots of steep, rocky sections of the trail.
 Watch your step.

 - Only visit during daylight hours.

 - The 170 acre Pigeon Hill Preserve is open to hunting.
 If visiting in the fall, be sure to wear safety orange apparel.

 There is no fee to enjoy the trail system.